The history of Bergen-Belsen

 November 1945

-Polish survivors dedicate a large wooden cross on the site of the former concentration camp in memory of the victims.
+Polish survivors dedicate a large wooden cross in the grounds of the former concentration camp in memory of the Polish victims.

-On the orders of the Soviet military commission, a memorial is erected at the Bergen-Belsen Prisoner of War cemetery.
+On the order of the Soviet military mission, a monument is erected in the Bergen-Belsen POW cemetery.

-The UN Relief & Rehabilitation Administration (UNRRA) takes over the administration of the DP camp from the British army.
-The Central committee of the liberated Jews in the British sector, based in the DP camp, acts as the self-administration of the Jewish DPs.
+The United Nations Relief & Rehabilitation Administration (UNRRA) takes over the administration of the DP camp from the British Army.
+The Central Committee of Liberated Jews in the British Zone is based in the DP camp and acts as the self-governing organization for the Jewish DPs.

 April 1946

-To mark the first anniversary of their Liberation, Jewish survivors unveil a stone memorial at the site of the temporary wooden memorial.
+On the first anniversary of their liberation, Jewish survivors unveil a stone monument on the site of the provisional wooden monument.

 June to September 1946

-Transfer of the Polish Displaced Persons and dissolution of the Polish DP camp.
-Bergen-Belsen becomes the largest Jewish DP camp in post-war Germany.
+The Polish DPs are transferred elsewhere and the Polish DP camp is disbanded.
+Bergen-Belsen becomes the largest Jewish DP camp in postwar Germany.

 1946 to 1952

-Part of the former camp site is converted into a memorial site.
-Construction of an international memorial.
+A section of the former camp is transformed into a memorial, and an international monument is erected.

 From 1948

-With the founding of the state of Israel and the easing of entry regulations to the USA and other countries, most of the Jewish DPs are able to emigrate.
+After the State of Israel is founded and other countries, including the USA, loosen their immigration restrictions, most of the Jewish DPs are able to emigrate.

 May to July 1950

-The Bergen-Belsen DP camp is dissolved.
-The remaining residents are moved to Upjever.
+The Bergen-Belsen DP camp is disbanded and its remaining residents are moved to Upjever.

 • November 1952

-Dedication of the Bergen-Belsen memorial site and handover to the state of Lower Saxony.
+The Bergen-Belsen Memorial is inaugurated and handed over the state of Lower Saxony.

 1960 to 1961